jamespcole/home-assistant-vera/README.md

 ## Installation

-Clone this repository to you local machine and copy the `light', `switch` and `external` directories into the `home-assistant/config/custom-components` directory.
+Clone this repository to you local machine and copy the `light`, `switch` and `external` directories into the `home-assistant/config/custom-components` directory.

 ## Configuation